AceOfNitwits/PS-AnchorAPI/README.md

 ### Group functions

-☑ New-AnchorGroup (Create a group)
+✅ New-AnchorGroup (Create a group)

-   Can create groups, but if you try to specify members, creation fails silently.
+   Can accept csv input.

 ⬜ Update a group